harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/create-services.md

 :::

-Often, the service option in a pipeline is also set as a runtime input so you can select which service to use when you deploy the pipeline.
+Often, the service option in a pipeline is also set as a runtime input, so you can select which service to use when you deploy the pipeline.

 Also, the pipeline that deploys the service might be triggered in response to changes in a service's artifact or manifest.